jdoleary/Spellmasons/docs/TasksCurrent.md

 - don't make "your turn" floating text ordered, it gets clogged up
 - 5 AOE causes perf issues
     - test on worse computers
-- sequential fireballs should be one big fireball!
-- show rarity of cards, adorn
 - Write code that looks for desyncs and reports them but doesn't try to correct them
 ### 2022-04-05
 - Had an interesting observation where units persisted between reset.
 Killing self with one health left when I had cast two damage.